rdk/p2rank/misc/tutorials/training-tutorial.md

 ## Preparing the environment

-Training and optimization runs shoud be run from the project directory (repo root) using `./prank.sh` wrapper.
+Training and optimization runs can be run from the project directory (repo root) using `./prank.sh` wrapper.

 * clone P2Rank repo (https://github.com/rdk/p2rank)
 * clone dataset repo (https://github.com/rdk/p2rank-datasets) or prepare your datasets